 Adding more RAM improves performance, and it's good to have enough in case of a sudden increase in workload.
 You don't want to get caught delivering a certain level of speed and performance, only to have a sudden increase in demand (such as a spike in users or holiday traffic) exhaust all your available RAM and, in turn, reducing speed and performance for your users or employees.

-It’s generally accepted that there is no such thing as too much RAM from a performance perspective.
+It's generally accepted that there is no such thing as too much RAM from a performance perspective.
 If you add more RAM to a computer at its RAM limit, performance won't be impacted, but it can start to waste your money.
 An increase in RAM is rarely free, and there is a point where other decisions, like getting a new server, are more cost-effective.
 You may also need to consider whether your software can effectively use all of the available RAM installed in the computer.
 (Some applications require entire clusters of computers to scale out and function well!)

 Now that you better understand RAM let's learn more about external storage solutions, specifically HDD and SSD.